GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

-First of all, we will create such a group.
+First, let's create a group like this.

 ![bg right w:450](images/2022-11-25-21-38-49.png)

 ---

-We want to separate the image area and the text area, so create a group for each.
+Since we want to separate the image area and text area, we will create groups for each.

-- Drag and select image label and image display part
+- Select by dragging the image label and image display area
-- Right-click (or double-tap) to bring up the menu
+- Right click (or double tap) to bring up the menu
 - Specify `Group elements in a Fixed container`.

-A group is created containing the selected elements.
-Since it is created as a fixed placement (Fixed) group, it will be a fixed placement within the group.
+A group containing the selected elements is created.
+Since it is created as a fixed placement group, the placement will be fixed within the group.

 ![bg right w:700](images/2022-11-25-19-53-13.png)

 ---

-Similarly, drag the Name, Birthdate, and Gender elements to create a Fixed group.
+Similarly, drag the Name, Birthday, and Gender elements to create a Fixed group.

 ![bg right w:500](images/2022-11-25-19-59-14.png)

 ---

-Give the created group a name for easy identification later.
+Be sure to give the group you created a name so that you can easily find it later.
-- Click a group from the `Elements tree` to bring up the settings window
+- Click on the group from `Elements tree` to bring up the settings window
-- Click the title part of the setting window to change the name
+- Click the title part of the settings window to change the name
    - `Group A` → `Image Group`
    - `Group B` → `Text Group`

 ![bg right w:700](images/2022-11-25-20-00-45.png)

 ---

-Also, if the group and the element are exactly overlapping, it will be difficult to select the group later when you want to select it, so let's expand the group a little.
+Also, if a group and an element overlap exactly, it will be difficult to select the group later, so make sure to expand the group a little.
-- Click a group from the `Elements tree` to bring up the settings window
+- Click on the group from `Elements tree` to bring up the settings window
-- Drag the squares on the edges of the Group's elements to widen them
+- Drag the edge square of the Group element to expand it

 ![bg right w:500](images/2022-11-25-20-12-33.png)

 ---

-Next, since we want to create a column with image areas and text areas side by side, select `Image Group` and `Text Group` to create more groups.
+Next, we want to create a column where the image area and text area are lined up horizontally, so select `Image Group` and `Text Group` to create more groups.
 - Select `Image Group` (I made it a little bigger so it's easier to select)
-- Select `Text Group` while holding down Shift (two groups are selected)
+- Also select `Text Group` while holding down Shift (two groups will be selected)
-- Right-click (or double-tap) to bring up the menu
+- Right click (or double tap) to bring up the menu
 - Specify `Group elements in a Row container`.
 ![bg right w:500](images/2022-11-25-20-25-56.png)

 ---

-Let's spread it out a bit again so that it's easier to select the group later.
+Let's spread it out a little again to make it easier to select groups later.

-By specifying `Row` for the group, it becomes a group that arranges child elements in the row direction (horizontal direction).
+By specifying `Row` for a group, it becomes a group in which child elements are arranged in the row direction (horizontal direction).
 Lines are automatically wrapped, and in the state created here, the width of the group is small, so it will be wrapped.
-If you widen the width enough to test, it will line up in the row direction.
+If you try increasing the width enough, they will line up in the row direction.

 ![bg right w:500](images/2022-11-25-20-27-32.png)

 ---

-We want to create a column so that the `Weight Logs` link and the `Back to list` link line up side by side, so we will create a group.
+I want to create a column where the `Weight Logs` link and the `Back to list` link are lined up horizontally, so I will create a group.
-- Select the `Weight Logs` link
+- Select `Weight Logs` link
 - Shift-select the `Back to list` link
-- Right-click (or double-tap) to bring up the menu
+- Right click (or double tap) to bring up the menu
 - Specify `Group elements in a Row container`.
-- Spread it out a little more
+- Let's spread it out a little again.

 ![bg right w:300](images/2022-11-25-21-32-34.png)

 ---

-Give the created group a name for easy identification later.
+Be sure to give the group you created a name so that you can easily find it later.
-- Click a group from the `Elements tree` to bring up the settings window
+- Click on the group from `Elements tree` to bring up the settings window
-- Click the title part of the setting window to change the name
+- Click the title part of the settings window to change the name
    - `Group C` → `Contents Group`
    - `Group D` → `Navigation Group`
 ![bg right w:700](images/2022-11-25-21-34-24.png)

 ---

-I've created a lot of groups, and if all went well, they should look like the one on the right.
+I've created a lot of groups, but if I've created them properly, they should look like the one on the right.

 ![bg right w:450](images/2022-11-25-21-38-49.png)

 ---

-Specify the `pet_detail` page itself as the `Column`.
+Specify the `pet_detail` page itself as `Column`.
-- Click an empty part of the screen to select `pet_detail`
+- Click on an empty part of the screen and select `pet_detail`
 - Open `Layout` tab
-- Specify `Column` for `Container layout`
+- Specify `Column` in `Container layout`

 ![bg right w:450](images/2022-11-25-21-43-42.png)

 ---

-Then the elements should be aligned vertically by the left side.
+The elements should now be lined up vertically on the left side.

-By specifying `Column`, it is in a state of being aligned in the column direction.
+By specifying `Column`, they are arranged in the column direction.

 ![bg right w:400](images/2022-11-25-21-46-34.png)